A capacitor on the circuit board is pretty essential. In truth, the component handles electrical energy storage, which every device needs to work.

 - Next, take your probes and connect them to your capacitor’s terminal.
 Again, red matches with positive, while black goes to Negative.

 - Check your multimeter’s readings.
-The component is in good condition if it’s close to the value printed on the capacitor’s body.
+The component is in good condition if close to the value printed on the capacitor’s body.

 - If the readings go below or show no values, you have a dead capacitor.

 How to Replace a Capacitor on a Circuit Board

 Step 1: Know when to Make Replacements